-Can a requirement be put on bus operators to: Ticketing schemes Enhanced Partnership Sell and accept a multi- operator or multi-modal ticket (including in a specific format, such as on a smart card? ✓ Market particular tickets in a certain way (including promoting multi-operator tickets not just their own X ✓
+Can a requirement be put on bus operators to: Ticketing schemes Enhanced Partnership Sell and accept a multi- operator or multi-modal tickets (including in a specific format, such as on a smart card Akin to th4e London Oyster Card) 1 Market particular tickets in a certain way (including promoting multi-operator tickets not just their own tickets)?
+X ✓ Set all their tickets and fares on a standard set of 'zones' that applies to all operators?
+X Follow common ticket rules for their own tickets (such as a standard length of 'period' tickets or age to qualify for a youth 1